 Water programs across the Murray–Darling Basin

-The Australian Government is working to improve the efficiency and productivity of on farm irrigation water use and management through a number of funding programs.
+The Australian Government is working to improve the efficiency and productivity of irrigation water use and management through a number of funding programs.

 Current programs and projects